wilbcn/AWS-Projects/AWS VPC Endpoints & S3 Access with EC2 Instances.md

 ### 7. Create a VPC endpoint for S3 access from the private instance
 Creating a VPC Endpoint that allows our private EC2 instance to securely connect to S3 over the AWS network, bypassing the need for an Internet Gateway or NAT.
+1. Navigate to the VPC dashboard, and endpoints, Create endpoint.
+2. Give it a name tag and select AWS Services.
+3. Search S3 and select the gateway service name e.g. com.amazonaws.eu-north-1.s3
+4. Select our custom VPC, and carefully select our private subnet via the route tables.

 ### 8. Create a new IAM role for S3 Access from EC2
 Attaching read only access to our EC2 instances for S3.